typesense/typesense-website/docs-site/content/guide/react-native-search-bar.md

    Expo automatically loads environment variables starting with `EXPO_PUBLIC_` and makes them available to your app via `process.env`.
    :::

-   Using env variables is **NOT recommended** for production apps since they are bundled with the app and can be reverse engineered.
-If you must use a key on the client side, ensure it has restricted permissions (read-only only) and limited scope.
+   Using env variables is **NOT recommended** for production apps since they are bundled with the app.
+Instead, you want to generate a <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/api-keys.html#search-only-api-key`">search-only API key</RouterLink> and serve it to your app from a backend endpoint, along with your Typesense cluster endpoints.
+This way you can rotate your API keys and change your cluster endpoints at any point as needed.

-   For production, consider using a more secure method like a backend service behind an authentication layer to handle the API key.

 4. Create the types file: